VoiNetwork/voi-swarm/docs/cli-tools.md

 !!! warning
     Remember to save or write down the 25-word seed phrase that shows up.
-If you lose it, you will lose access to your account, including any Voi and Via tokens you have.
+If you lose it, you will lose access to your account, including any Voi tokens you have.
 Here's how to [keep your seed phrase safe](https://coinmarketcap.com/academy/article/how-to-protect-your-seed-phrase).

 ### Importing an Account